 User doesn't have enough tokens

 Show: "Insufficient USDT balance.
-You need X more USDT."
+You need more USDT."

 User is on wrong blockchain network